 Our brains want to move and when we provide them with movement, creativity, memory, attention span, focus, mood, and self-worth all increase.
 There are dozens of different ways to incorporate movement into the classroom.
 One year I taught my 6th grade students how to juggle.
 Each day we took two breaks of 3–5 minutes to practice during the 50-minute class.
 I’ve read about and talked to other teachers who incorporate physical movement.
 They have noted similar results.

 Here’s the best part: no matter what type of movement you incorporate into your classroom, it all has the same benefits for students, the classroom, and the school.
 Once teachers foster student understanding as to its purpose, you will have fun.
 School should be about making learning fun.
 Let’s ditch the “sit and get” lectures and encourage students to move instead.

-Sean Blackmer is a Middle School Social Studies & Electives Teacher in Grand Junction, Colorado.
+Sean Blackmer is a Middle School Social Studies & Electives Teacher in Grand Junction, CO.
 He was the main contributor to the school’s development of a hybrid online-onsite learning program.
 He is currently completing his Masters in Special Education through Colorado Mesa University and will receive a certificate in Applied Behavior Analyst from the University of Northern Colorado.